PhilipYip1988/Fedora/oobe_setup.md

 ### PC Name

 Press `⊞` to display the GNOME Dock and applications screen.
-Select Terminal:
+Select `𓃑` to get to all applications and select Terminal:

 <img src="./images/oobe_setup/img_026.png" alt="img_026" width="800"/>